 16. Get an outside perspective

 When the goal is to save more, and you think you’ve done all you can do, try getting an outside perspective.
-Working with a money coach can help you see your budget, goals and savings habits differently.
+Working with a money expert can help you see your budget, goals and savings habits differently.